Point of Care Technologies - Diagnostics

 The program includes the delivery of healthcare that is safe, effective, timely, patient-centered, efficient, and available in centralized and decentralized locations.
 The emphasis is on developing technologies driven by clinical needs.
 Examples of technology development areas in this program include but are not limited to disposable lateral flow assays, nucleic acid testing platforms, glucose monitoring devices, etc.

-- Rapid: ideal diagnostic test time suitable for identification of species and determination of susceptibility profiles, including the time required to process the clinical sample (if appropriate) through detection and delivery of the final test result during a single interaction
+- Rapid: ideal diagnostic test time to identify species and determine drug susceptibility profiles, process the clinical sample (if appropriate), and detection and delivery of the final test result during a single interaction

 - Sensitive: sensitivity should be equivalent to or exceed current standards for proposed targets from the same sample type